microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

     the respective action list is still shown in the context of Visual Studio.
     The necessary communication with the client is done completely behind the scenes by the Designer SDK.
-  * The actual control designer, among other things, paints the adorners for the controls.
+  * The actual control designer, which among other things, paints the adorners for the controls.
 This is the only part of the UI which is rendered server-side.
     Although it looks like this rendering is done in the context of Visual Studio, it is not.
 The rendering of the Form and all its components at